Jenny Wilder: [to Laura] “You don’t have to drive me to school tomorrow. I’m gonna walk.”

 She has more recently begun working very successfully as a producer.
 She was the executive producer of 6 episodes of BH 90210 (2019), Shannen Says, Another Day, Breaking Up with Shannen Doherty, and more.
 She also served as a director on Charmed, proving her flexibility and skill.

 Shannen Doherty was diagnosed with breast cancer in 2015 and struggled with surgeries, chemo, and radiation for the next two years.
 In an interview with Entertainment Tonight, she shared her personal feelings, “The unknown is always the scariest part….
 Everything else is manageable.
 Pain is manageable; you know living without a breast is manageable; it’s the worry of your future and how your future is going to affect the people that you love.”

-Today she is active in animal activism and actively supports the Sea Shepherd Conservation Society.
+Shannen involved in producing the revival season BH90210 in 2019.
+She is also concerned with animal welfare and actively supports the Sea Shepherd Conservation Society.
 She has served as a spokesperson for Education Connection and other charitable efforts as well.
 She loves horseback riding and owns four horses.
 Perhaps a holdover from her time on the prairie?